22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 5. Ginger Martin + Co

-With over $3 billion in sales, Ginger Martin has established herself as the premier luxury real estate agent in California’s beautiful wine country.
+With over $3 billion in career sales as of 2026, Ginger Martin has established herself as a leading agent in California’s wine country.

 Why this logo works